felixdagnon/CICD-Flow-CodeDeploy-Lambda-Application/README.md

 Follow Best Practices for Cloud Security with AWS IAM: Managing Groups, Policies, and Roles

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/19d85248-91dd-4967-8b06-7152609ce845)

-## CodeBuild
+# IAM Roles and policies

+lets create some IAM role and policies that will allow us to create the pipeline.

 ## Create Iam role for CodeBuild

+Here I created a role for codebuild named — “codebuild-s3-cloudwatch”

+Then I added “AmazonS3FullAccess” and “CloudWatchFullAccess” policy to this role.

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/52368426-13b8-4101-9ffd-20346792107f)

-## Create role for CodeDeploy use cloudformation for policies with AWSLambdaExecute permission and add inline policy
+## Create role for CodeDeploy

+Here I create another role name — “cfn-codepipeline-cft” for CodeDeploy and added two policy one is — “AWSLambdaExecute”

+and created ajson inline policy named — “policyToDeployUsingCloudFormation”.

 ![image](https://github.com/felixdagnon/CICDFlow-CodeDeploy-LambdaApplication/assets/91665833/4595b200-bc15-4cdf-a0c6-a6c3755a4040)